FreeTubeApp/FreeTube/docs/DEVELOPMENT.md

 1. Read `docs/ARCHITECTURE.md` and this file before changing code.
 2. Inspect the nearest existing implementation and all callers before adding a new helper or platform branch.
 3. For Android changes, check the required ADB device first and use the physical phone for validation.
-4. Regenerate Android assets with `pnpm run pack:android:dev`; do not hand-edit generated bundle files.
+4. Regenerate Android assets with `pnpm run pack:android:core` for normal builds, or `pnpm run pack:android:dev` only for explicit WebView debugging; do not hand-edit generated bundle files.
 5. Run the smallest relevant lint/build/smoke checks and report any check skipped because the device or environment was unavailable.
 6. Keep generated output, local data, and logs out of commits.